hashicorp/terraform-provider-aws/website/docs/d/ec2_transit_gateway_route_table_routes.html.markdown

 ### Complexe use case with transit gateway peering

-This exemple allow to create a mesh of transit gateway for différent regions routing all traffic to on-prem VPN
+This example allow to create a mesh of transit gateway for différent regions routing all traffic to on-prem VPN

 ```terraform
 resource "aws_ec2_transit_gateway" "this" {